LukDrey/eDNA_teaching_2023/README.md

 # 10. Alpha Diversity

-A first interesting diversity question might be if substrates or tree species differ in their number of species (richness) or diversity (e.g. Shannon diversity).
-We can easily calculate both measures with build-in phyloseq functions and then visually compare them with simple boxplots.
+A first interesting diversity question might be if substrates or tree species differ in their number of species (richness) or diversity (e.g. Shannon diversity index).
+We can easily calculate both of these measures with the build-in phyloseq functions and then visually compare them with simple boxplots.

-First we calculate the diversity measures and add them to the phyloseq object so we have all other sample information as well
+First, we calculate the diversity measures and add them to the phyloseq object so that we have access to all other sample information as well.
 ```{r, eval = F}
 # Calculate the diversity measures.
 div_fun <- estimate_richness(phy_fungi_sch, split = T, measures = c('Observed, 'Shannon')